spoonbobo/NVSA-VirtualAssistant/training.rst

     $ python3 convert_yaml.py --dd <local data folder> --yf domain/text_classification --tr 0.8 --shuffle

 You should see :file:`train.tsv`, :file:`val.tsv`, and :file:`labels.csv` are generated in the current folder.
-For TAO training format for text_classification task, please check `TAO Toolkit Text Classification <https://docs.nvidia.com/tao/tao-toolkit/text/nlp/text_classification.html>`_.

 .. _train_config: